slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On perfectionism

 <!--
-epople use it as a badeg of honour to convince themselves that they have high standards but in reality they rarely produce high quality results. perfectionism is a mask for various fears, including fear of failure, fear of being judged and fear of commitment.
 > *"Have no fear of perfection.
 You'll never reach it."
 -- Salvador Dali*
 > *"Perfectionism is teh fear of being criticized."
 -- Caroline Myss*
 > *"And now that you don't have to be perfect, you can be good."
 -- John Steinbeck*

+-people use it as a badeg of honour to convince themselves that they have high standards but in reality they rarely produce high quality results. perfectionism is a mask for various fears, including fear of failure, fear of being judged and fear of commitment.
 -->

 > *"The perfect is the enemy of the good."